frappsec/frappsec.github.io/index.md

 _FrAppSec_ or the _Framework for Application Security_ is a model for the organization of a successful application security program at an enterprise level.

 It is the blueprint providing a holistic view of the application security landscape, identifying the actors involved in the process, their needs and ways to achieve those needs.
-The end goal is to deliver the acceptable level of security with the minimum amount of investment.
+The end goal is to deliver the acceptable level of security with the minimum amount of effort.

 ___